 My supervisors were Martin O'Neill and Matthew Festenstein, and my external examiner was Albert Weale.

-In 2015, I was a visiting student at the University of Arizona, sponsored by Thomas Christiano.
+In 2019 I was a visitor at the London School of Economics, sponsored by Kai Spiekermann.
+In 2015 I was a visiting student at the University of Arizona, sponsored by Thomas Christiano.
 Before that, I did an MSc in Political Theory at Oxford University, and (some years before) a BA in History at Oxford.

 My page on Utrecht's website